 Has there ever been, over the course of your life, a moment or event that changed things forever?
 Where life zigged instead of zagged?
 Where suddenly you were on a new path, staring out at a horizon you never thought possible?
 For our guests, there have.

 Welcome to A Bend in the Road, where our host Roberta Panjwani interviews people from all walks of life about the times they took their own journey down a new path, just after a bend in the road.

-This podcast is supported by a grant from the New Jersey Council for the Humanities with funding from the National Endowment for the Humanities through the American Rescue Plan Act.
+This podcast is supported is sponsored by the Friends of the Ridgewood Library and was created by a grant from the New Jersey Council for the Humanities, a state partner of the National Endowment for the Humanities.

 Most Recent Episodes

 Best-selling author Sarah Weinman loves true crime and loves wondering why we all love true crime.
 Her books probe these questions and more, bolstered by impeccable research, immensely readable prose and, at the heart of the story, the desire to present the humanity of the subjects, not the perpetrators, of the crimes.
 Join Roberta as she talks with Sarah from her home in Brooklyn about her books The Real Lolita, Scoundrel, & Women Crime Writers of the 1940 & 1950s and the reasons why we are all so obsessed with true crime.